adeleke123/alx-higher_level_programming/README.md

 * [0x15. javascript - web_jquery](https://github.com/adeleke123/alx-higher_level_programming/tree/master/0x15-javascript-web_jquery)

-## WARNING!
+## Important Notice:

+* This repository was created as part of a school assignment.
+* Please be aware that copying my responses is strictly prohibited.
-* This repo is done as a school assignment.
-Beware of copying my responses.
-I recommend you to read resources and come up with your own solutions instead.
-Feel free to reach out for help!
+* I highly recommend that you read the relevant resources and develop your own solutions instead.
+* If you require assistance or have any questions, feel free to contact me.
-* This repo may contain some errors.
-If you notice any, please add a pull request.
+* It is possible that this repository may contain some errors.
+* If you happen to notice any, please consider contributing by submitting a pull request.
+* Your help is greatly appreciated.